bfox9900/CAMEL99/README.md

 - Removed duplicate code from S".
 Saves 6 bytes in the binary image

 Nov 26, 2017
 - Removed ^C? word and replaced with ?TERMINAL.
-Common word name in old systems. ?TERMINAL also 2X faster because it calls a ROM routine to detect the 'FUNCTION 4' key on the TI-99 which is the "BREAK" key in TI BASIC.
+Common word name in old systems. ?TERMINAL also 7X faster than using KEY? because it calls a ROM routine to detect only the 'FUNCTION 4' key on the TI-99 which is the "BREAK" key in TI BASIC.
 - Continued to clean and update /LIB, /CCLIB and /DEMO folders to keep the source code compatible with the CAMEL99 program in /BIN .
+- added MUSIC.FTH to /DEMO

   *** Please report bugs in any of the files to theBF on atariage.com or foxaudioresearch at gmail dot com.